 An effective Telecom Fraud Detection Management process is a critical element in determining the success of a telecommunication company.
 Such a mechanism is important to detect and prevent fraudulent activities which can cause revenue losses.
 There are different types of telecommunication fraud that need to be addressed and handled by these mechanisms.
 Before we discuss this in detail, let us first take a look at the most common types of telecom fraud that one should know about.

 Types of Telecom Fraud

 Based on the target of the attackers, telecom frauds can be divided into two categories – Telcos and end users.
 Some of the major frauds that affect both carriers and end users are as mentioned below:

 IRSF is one of the biggest fraud challenges for Telcos.
 In a report by CFCA, Revenue Share Fraud accounts for a $4 billion to $6.1 billion loss to the telecom industry.
 In this type of fraud attempt, the attackers take advantage of premium phone rates.
 Here’s how it happens:

 - The attacker leases a premium phone number.

-- Attacker then breaks into a business’s phone system and makes multiple calls to the premium rate number.
+- The attacker then breaks into a business’s phone system and makes multiple calls to the premium rate number.
 Generally, these calls are made for a long duration to increase the phone bill.

-- Huge phone bills are generated and paid by the business, 25% of which goes in the pockets of the attackers.
+- Huge phone bills are generated and paid by the business, 25% of which goes into the pockets of the attackers.